Subsidies for low-income families per year. Social support for low-income families

 The cost of living in a constituent entity of the Russian Federation is recalculated every quarter.
 It is characterized by different values for able-bodied persons, pensioners and children.

-What are the benefits for low-income families?
+What benefits are available to low-income families?

-• monthly .
+• monthly

 In addition, social benefits for the poor exist in the field of medical care, namely the provision of free medicines for children.
 Also, these categories of the population have the right to receive legal advice free of charge.